JUA96/Joe-Portfolio/README.md

 - Social Media Analysis of the 2019 Democrat Presidential Primaries, using R.
 - Analysis of the impact of Chinese Financial flows on state level governance in Africa, using R.
 - Predicting House prices using Bayesian methods
+- Predicting whether a UK welfare claimant is likley to struggle with managing their debt

 You can find the [remaining projects here](https://github.com/JUA96?tab=repositories)